 09 May Are DUI Checkpoints Unconstitutional?

 Arizona has some dangerously high statistics when it comes to drunk driving.
 About 1.7% of all Arizona residents have admitted to driving after drinking too much alcohol.
-And between 2003 to 2012, over 2,900 people in Arizona died in vehicle crashes involving a drunk driver.
+And between 2020 and 2021, over 2,200 people in Arizona died in vehicle crashes involving a drunk driver.

 Police officers started running DUI checkpoints in an effort to lower these statistics.
 DUI checkpoints are legal in Arizona, and if you’re ever stopped and questioned it’s important to know your rights.
 Let’s talk more about what happens at DUI checkpoint, and whether DUI checkpoints are unconstitutional or not.

 What is a DUI checkpoint?

 A DUI checkpoint—also called a sobriety checkpoint or DUI roadblock—permits police officers to stop drivers and search their vehicles for signs of alcohol or drug use.
 Officers set up these checkpoints in random locations that change throughout the month.
 They are most frequently used on popular holiday weekends, when there might be a larger amount of intoxicated drivers on the road.